luispedro/jug/docs/source/writeabackend.rst

 How to write a backend
 ----------------------

-You can start with the file ``jug/backends/generic.py`` which provides a template with documentation.
+You can start with the file ``jug/backends/base.py`` which provides a template with documentation.
 Implement the functions in there.

-.. automodule:: jug.backends.generic
+.. automodule:: jug.backends.base
-    :members: generic_backend, generic_lock
+    :members: base_store, base_lock